 Searching for an additional freezer can benefit the home by providing extra space for bulk sizes of meat, vegetables, and other items.
 Those who prepare meals ahead of time may need more space for these items.
+People who wish to buy in bulk to save money or to prepare for an emergency may want to have the extra space on hand.
 Because many refrigerators do not have large storage spaces, another freezer might be required.
 In this guide, we explain the differences between a chest versus an upright freezer and which may be best suited to your needs.

 Chest freezers sit horizontally on the floor and are deep in comparison to upright freezers.
 This may be ideal when adding food items into it, but it also means that you will have to dig for older items.

 On the other hand, upright freezers look a lot like refrigerators.
 They stand vertically and work in the same way that a fridge does to hold the items on the various shelves and compartments.
 They are more space-saving than chest freezers, which makes it easier to find space in the home.
 They can easily slip in areas where there is less horizontal space.
 Chest freezers tend to be wide in length and width, making finding a spot more difficult.

 Chest freezers are more energy-efficient than upright freezers.
 Generally, they cost a little more than $4 a month to run when divided.
 Upright freezers cost around $14 a month to run.
 Both options come in energy-efficient models, which can further your cost savings.

 Chest freezers use an airtight locking seal at the top to keep the food inside fresh and frozen.
 Due to this, it also means that less energy is used to keep the container cool.
 Upright freezers have smaller gaps in the door mechanism, which can take more energy to keep the food cold.